 Places to find food in Perth

-StudyPerth has put together a list of organisations providing a range of different support services, including emergency food assistance, for international students here.
+StudyPerth has put together a list of organisations providing a range of different support services for international students and can direct you to food relief organisations.
 If you are an international student in Perth, here are some places you can find food:

 - St. Patrick’s Community Support Centre – St Patrick’s provides free daily breakfasts and subsidised lunches in its client dining room.
 Find more information here.

 - Second Harvest – Second Harvest’s Food Centres offer free bread, fruit and vegetables, as well as low-cost groceries, for those in need.

 Places to find food in Canberra

 If you are seeking emergency food relief in Canberra, here are some suggestions: